 Make sure you have the right setup and up-to-date equipment.
 As shallow as it may seem, a company may quickly disqualify you if you can’t complete a video interview correctly.

 No doubt, many of us have multiple devices to choose from when participating in video interviews.
-Devices can include computers, tablets and phones.
+Devices can include computers, tablets, and phones.
 Choose the device that is the most modern and works best with the video conferencing platform.
 More often than not, a computer or laptop will be your best choice due to the stationary aspect.
 You don’t want to be holding your phone in your hand like you are taking a selfie during a professional interview.

-Although most will defer to a portable device, it’s recommended to use a device that has the option to connect via direct wire such as cat-5.
+Although most will defer to a portable device, it’s recommended to use a device that can connect via direct wire such as cat-5.
 By doing so, you will ensure you have solid internet connectivity at all times.
 The last thing you want during a video interview is a poor internet connection.

-The fact is, almost everyone has broadband Internet connection.
+The fact is, almost everyone has a broadband internet connection.
 However, be mindful of how you connect and how many other people are using the bandwidth.